What To Do If You Hate Your Rainbow-Colored Hair

 Product It Up

-Darling recommends taking care of your post-rainbow hair the way you would when it was multicoloured.
+Darling recommends taking care of your post-rainbow hair the way you would when it was multicolored.
 “You have to remember that underneath all of this your hair is still bleached and is delicate,” she says.
-“So I would recommend washing every two to three days with Hairstory’s New Wash, which also will help maintain your new colour so you don’t revert back to the vibrant colour.
+“So I would recommend washing every two to three days with Hairstory’s New Wash, which also will help maintain your new color so you don’t revert back to the vibrant color.
 If your hair is feeling extra dry, you can let it sit for 10 minutes once a week as a deep treatment.”
-Friedman says to make sure that your colourist includes bond-builders like Brazilian Bond Builders with any dyeing you do to keep your hair strong throughout the process.
+Friedman says to make sure that your colorist includes bond-builders like b3 Brazilian Bond Builder with any dyeing you do to keep your hair strong throughout the process.

 Make Sure You Want It